-Results and accomplishments for the 2013 program year include:
+Results and accomplishments for the 2014 program year include:

-- \$1 million to assist one rural community in supporting a new industrial location that will create 150 new jobs in Clarendon County.
-In addition to jobs, this project will help make the local economy more diverse, thereby creating greater need for goods and services and supporting additional small business and job growth. - \$1.5 million to address community revitalization in three towns by improving streets and other public and community facilities in downtown commercial centers.
-13,361 community residents will benefit. - \$500,000 to ensure publicly-owned health and safety facilities in one community are sufficient to support residents and business, and \$500,000 to improve access to learning and workforce/career development resources in another community.
-Funds will be provided to construct a new Health Department facility and a new library and a total of 4,952 residents who are 80% LMI will benefit.
+- \$190,000 to assist one rural community in supporting a the expansion of an existing manufacturer that will create 25 new jobs in Florence County.
+In addition to jobs, this project will help make the local economy more diverse, thereby creating greater need for goods and services and supporting additional small business and job growth. - \$1 million to address community revitalization in two towns by improving streets and other public and community facilities in downtown commercial centers.
+24,870 community residents will benefit. - \$1.1 million to demolish dilapidated buildings in five communities, thereby helping to reduce crime but also eliminating obstacles to economic development and growth.
+6,792 community residents, including 4.652 who are LMI, will benefit. - \$671,155 to ensure publicly-owned fire safety facilities in two communities are sufficient to support residents and business.
+3,727 residents will benefit.